Csc59866/ministat/README.md

 #### Data Specification
 We are testing three main components in these graphs below:
 - timing data on various test file sizes (lines) during different stages of micro-optimizations
-- timing data on various test file sizes (lines) during different stages of paralellizations
+- timing data on various test file sizes (lines) during different stages of parallelization
 - timing data on various test file arguments given to files from origin ministat.c to improved ministat.c

 Using a test files generator file, included in our report, we generated 11 files.
 Starting from the smallest file with 2^16 lines, it will generate up to the biggest file size, 2^26 lines.